 Student Cars with student permits parked in spaces other than assigned student lot

 The student permit allows the student to park only within the assigned student parking lot.
 If a vehicle with a student permit is parked in any other space, including faculty-staff spaces or visitor spaces, Public Safety will issue a traffic citation.
-After two citations, the car will be issued a Boot/Tow Notice, and will be booted or towed at the next infraction.
+After one citations, the car will be issued a Boot/Tow Notice, and will be booted or towed at the next infraction.

 Car towed immediately in cases of compromised safety or accessibility